vueComponent/ant-design-vue/components/modal/demo/manual.md

 <us>
 #### Manual to update destroy
-Manually updateing and destroying a modal from `Modal.method`.
+Manually updating and destroying a modal from `Modal.method`.
 </us>

 ```tpl